 - Your auto-interactive routing tools should allow you to route standard and advanced interconnect geometries.
 Learn more about choosing the right to interconnect configuration.

 - With the point-and-click features in auto-interactive routing, you can easily navigate groups of traces around obstacles in your circuit board layout.
 See how auto-interactive routing helps you avoid obstacles in your PCB layout.

-If you start routing directly in Altium Designer’s PCB editor, the PCB autorouter tool places traces using predefined design rules, such as trace/pad clearances and impedance tolerances.
-High speed interfaces require meeting specific trace length tolerance rules, and high pin density components require pin swapping capabilities that are powerful, yet intuitive.
+If you start routing directly in Altium Designer’s PCB editor, the PCB autorouting tool places traces using predefined design rules, such as trace/pad clearances and impedance tolerances.
+High-speed interfaces require meeting specific trace length tolerance rules, and high pin density components require pin-swapping capabilities that are powerful, yet intuitive.
 Differential pairs need to be routed in near-perfect harmony across your PCB layout.
 These design tools should work together and synchronize with your predefined design rules.

 Automating the routing of each signal net ensures your layout complies with your design rules and gives you a precise trace arrangement.
-Just because you use a layout software with an auto routing tool doesn’t mean the results are set in stone.
+Just because you use layout software with a PCB autorouting tool doesn’t mean the results are set in stone.
 Powerful automated routing tools make it easy to adjust your layout if you ever need to swap parts, add new parts, or rearrange elements on your circuit board.